 - Anxiety because of a disruption in brain neurotransmitters and cravings

-Mid-Withdrawal: 12-72 Hours Post Alcohol
+Mid-Withdrawal: 12-72 Hours Post-Alcohol

 Phase two of alcohol detox spans 12 to 72 hours after the last drink.

-It is categorized by:
+It is usually characterized by:

 - Low blood sugar caused by the sudden elimination of the sugar found in alcohol as well as malfunction of the liver